-We have a few different types of storage in the flespi platform — channels, streams, devices, containers, and abques have dedicated space to store the data.
+We have a few different types of storage in the flespi platform — channels, streams, devices, containers, abques, CDNs, MQTT sessions have dedicated space to store the data.

 Which types of storage do we limit?

-The data stored on the flespi platform includes messages queued in the channel, device, and stream buffers, data in containers and abques.
-The platform restrictions table above specifies limits for each element type.
-Exceeding the limit immediately triggers the corresponding action (suspension or discarding messages).
-All these limits are strict and governed by the platform architecture.
+The data stored on the flespi platform includes messages queued in the channel, device, and stream buffers, data in containers and abques, files in CDNs, persistent MQTT sessions, and MQTT retained messages.
+The platform restrictions table above specifies the limits for each element type.
+Exceeding the limit immediately triggers the corresponding action (the right column in the table).
+All limits are strict and governed by the platform architecture.